gdbroman/product/README.md

-# Product
+# Product Thinking for Engineers

-Notes on building product, intended for software engineers.
+Notes on building great product, intended for software engineers.

 ## Notes